When entering first grade, your child should be able to count to 100 by ones (1, 2, 3, 4…) and tens (10, 20, 30, 40…).

 View worksheetDuring kindergarten, your child will learn to recognize and create rhyming words.

-View worksheetWhen entering first grade, your child should be able to read common, high-frequency words by sight, such as “the,” “of,” “to” and “you.”
+View worksheetWhen entering first grade, your child should be able to print many uppercase and lowercase letters and write numbers 0 through 20.

 View worksheetDuring kindergarten, your child will learn to form regular plural nouns when speaking by adding -s or -es.
 For example, “dog/dogs” and “wish/wishes.”